ravi-sharma/emoji/README.md

 # A simple PHP library for handling Emoji

 An emoji encoder/parser for Laravel 5.
 This will encode and decode html to unified and vice versa.
+In order to handle emojies in database where you care about light weight things, performance and don't want to use blob data type.

 ## Installation